nazarhovar/propertyView/README.md

 To run the application with PostgreSQL:

-mvn spring-boot:run -Dspring-boot.run.profiles=postgres
+The PostgreSQL password must be provided with the $env:DB_PASSWORD="your_password"

-The PostgreSQL password must be provided through the `DB_PASSWORD` environment variable.
+mvn spring-boot:run "-Dspring-boot.run.profiles=postgres"

 ## Testing